innofactororg/azure-modules/docs/static/module-indexes/README.md

-# Azure Verified Modules (AVM) - Module Indexes
+# Innofactor Verified Solutions (IVS) - Module Indexes

-This repository contains module indexes used by the Azure Verified Solutions Continuous Integration (CI) environment.
-These indexes facilitate the publishing of new modules into the Azure Verified Solutions repository.
+This repository contains module indexes used by the Innofactor Verified Solutions Continuous Integration (CI) environment.
+These indexes facilitate the publishing of new modules into the Innofactor Verified Solutions repository.
 The following module indexes are maintained in this repository:

 - `pattern`
 - `resource`